-Bibra Lake is a mid-sized suburb in Western Australia within the Cockburn local government area (postcode 6163).
-With a population of 5,892, the suburb has an established demographic with a median age of 44.
+Bibra Lake (postcode 6163) is a medium-sized suburb in Western Australia within the Cockburn local government area.
+It is home to about 5,892 residents, with an established family demographic and a median age of 44.
 Households earn a median income of $95K per year, with an average household size of 2.5 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.8% year-on-year at the LGA level.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, clerical & administrative.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are English, Australian, Scottish.

 Bibra Lake is served by 3 schools, including 2 primary, 1 combined.
 The average ICSEA score is 1093, which is above the national average of 1,000.
 Public transport access includes 53 bus stops.